interbit/docs-interbit/examples/simple-platform/run.md

     interbit keys --filename web-auth-endpoint-keys.json
     ```

-  This creates two new files at the root of the Interbit repository with your
+  This creates two new files at the root of the `interbit` repository with your
   public and private key pairs.